rpgholap/Web-Technologies/04_AJAX.md

 ## What is AJAX?

 **AJAX** stands for **Asynchronous JavaScript And XML**.
 It's a technique that allows web pages to communicate with servers and update content **without reloading the entire page**.
+- Using AJAX we can send request and get the response from a server and that is too without reloading the browser and without blocking the other process

 ### Key Features:
 - ✅ **Asynchronous** - Doesn't block other operations